Last Updated on November 3, 2023 by Jo Fitzsimons

 8. Choose from our list of favourite Prosecco brands

 Pushed for time, but looking to impress (and pretend you’re part-oenologist)?
 Check out our guide to the best Prosecco Vineyards.
 Sure, you might be ‘visiting’ from the shelves of your local wine shop rather than Italy, but it gives you a good place to start.

 9. Go Prosecco tasting in Italy’s Prosecco Region

 We’d be remiss if we didn’t recommend that you elevate your Very Important Prosecco Research to another level, and enjoy a wonderful Italian break at the same time.

 You simply can’t beat tasting the best Prosecco in the very region of Italy where it is grown.
 Just one-hour away from Venice, you can discover the region, learn about the Prosecco production process and get a real insider’s knowledge on how to choose a good Prosecco.
 You’ll come home happier, rested and more knowledgable on all things fizz.
 Win-win.
 You can find out more about Visit Prosecco Italy’s tours of the Prosecco region here.

 Finally, if you’ve tracked down your favourite Prosecco in Italy, why not consider having it shipped to you?
 You can do this through one of the Visit Prosecco Italy tours – the drivers can connect you with a shipping company that can send wine home for you at a decent price.
-Otherwise, if you want tips for taking wine how in your suitcase, read our blog post here.
+Otherwise, here’s our guide to packing wine in your suitcase.

 10. Visit a Prosecco Festival